About the HEASARC:

 In August 2008, Dr. Alan Smale succeeded Dr. Nicholas White as the Director of the HEASARC.

-As of the time of writing (March 2015), the HEASARC's archive contains data from 32 HEA missions and 20 CMB experiments and/or missions.
-The HEASARC will continue to archive data from HEA missions scheduled for launch in the coming years, including the Astro-H (to be launched in early 2016) and NICER (to be launched in early 2017) missions, and from additional CMB experiments, including BICEP/Keck, ACTpol and SPTpol.
+As of the time of writing (March 2016), the HEASARC's archive contains data from 32 HEA missions and 25 CMB experiments and/or missions.
+The HEASARC will continue to archive data from new and upcoming HEA missions, including Hitomi (formerly Astro-H) (launched in February 2016) and NICER (to be launched in early 2017) missions, and from additional CMB experiments, including BICEP/Keck, ACTpol and SPTpol.

 HEASARC Home | Observatories | Archive | Calibration | Software | Tools | Students/Teachers/Public